PhD projects

 The position duration is <3 years (with an additional year if required).
 You will be based in the School of Biology & Environmental Science, University College Dublin, located in Dublin, Ireland.

-DC6: The disconnection between chemical and ecological status in European river networks.
+DC6: Assessing the disconnection between chemical and ecological status in river networks in Europe

 This PhD position aims to investigate the impact of low flows and intermittency on stream metabolic activity, water chemistry and the capacity of streams to process carbon and nutrients.
-The research evaluates the spatiotemporal extent of low-flow conditions and the variability of stream water chemistry across different intermittent fluvial networks.
-You will use field and laboratory empirical approaches to measure in-stream carbon and nutrient cycling and associated greenhouse gas emissions.
+The research involves evaluating the spatiotemporal extent of low-flow conditions and the variability of stream water chemistry across different intermittent fluvial networks.
+You will use a combination of field and laboratory empirical approaches to measure in-stream carbon and nutrient cycling and associated greenhouse gas emissions.
 These measurements will help to assess how in-stream bioreactive capacity changes with varying land uses and hydrological conditions.
-You will run hydrochemical models to explore stream water quantity and quality changes under future water scarcity scenarios.
-The insights gained from this work will contribute to designing more effective water monitoring strategies for intermittent fluvial networks and provide recommendations to water stakeholders for ensuring water quality in these highly vulnerable aquatic systems.
+You will run hydrochemical models to explore changes in stream water quantity and quality under future scenarios of water scarcity.
+The insights gained from this work will contribute to design more effective water monitoring strategies for intermittent fluvial networks and provide recommendations to water stakeholders for ensuring water quality in these highly vulnerable aquatic systems.

 As part of this PhD position, you will have an opportunity to take part in short visits and secondments to BEYOND partners (Institut Agro Agrocampus Ouest Rennes, France; Teagasc-Agriculture and Food Development Authority, Ireland; and others) for additional training and knowledge exchange.